 It was very interesting to meet Iranian couchsurfers.
 They could "represent" their country in a completely different way and I was able to have an insight, rather than just walking around and listening to the official news.

 Unfortunately mentioning my job title (software testing) makes people stop asking question about, especially if I add that it's service management software.
-But it's very interesting!
-It's learning through experimenting.

 I was studying sociology and communication, I'm interested in people, cognition, organisations and I have to re-learn everything that could have been learned at the university.
 Although, most of it doesn't seem to be so useful anymore.
 Formal education is letting down the people, find your passion, discipline will come with it.